DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - **And with** a Verifiable Credential of type `Passport`
 - **With** address to the `police`

-### 2.x.x As a verifier I want to verify that a verifiable presentation I have received from a holder, has been issued by the correct issuer, and was issued to the correct subject
+### 2.x.x As a verifier I want to verify a verifiable presentation

 **Scenario:**
 - **Given** I have connected a DID to the name `jonny`